 The Child Care & Development Program (CCDP) is a federally funded program that provides child care assistance to enrolled Native American and Alaskan Indian families.
 CCDP values family, culture, quality resources, and ethics.
 We take pride in the services offered and the work we do.

 - One of these people must be enrolled in a Federally Recognized Tribe or have a Certificate Degree of Indian Blood (CDIB);

-- Guardian (court ordered or temporary)
+- Guardian (court-ordered or temporary)

 - Children ages; 4 weeks up to 13 years

-- Living in one of the following counties; Clark, Cowlitz, Lewis or Skamania
+- Living in one of the following counties; Clark, Cowlitz, Lewis, or Skamania

 Who can be a provider?

-Licensed child care center – Must follow Washington State standards
+Licensed Child Care Center – Must follow Washington State standards

-Family – Sibling 18+ (cannot live in the home), Grandparent, Aunt, or Uncle
+Relative Provider – Sibling 18+ (cannot live in the home), Grandparent, Aunt, or Uncle

-Family Friend – Care must be provided in the child’s home (this includes extended family)
+Non-Relative Provider – Care must be provided in the child’s home (this includes extended family)

 What are the costs?

 Your family may be required to pay a monthly copay to your provider, see details below: